 Project Duration: Tuesday, 26 September to Saturday, 7 October

 This course immerses students in the history of Penang.
 Together we will explore various layers of Penang’s history by examining the lives and livelihoods of a diverse group of the island’s inhabitants over the past three centuries.
-We also hone in on a few Chinese immigrants who made great fortunes due to economic globalization in the eighteenth and nineteenth centuries.
+We also hone in on a few Chinese immigrants who made great fortunes due to economic globalisation in the eighteenth and nineteenth centuries.
 Students will have an opportunity to experience Penang’s history and cultural hybridity.
-Students will learn about empire, economics, and identity on a small island that has been home to many different linguistic, religious, and political communities, namely, Malays, Chinese, Baba Nyonya, Indians, Jawi Peranakan, Acehnese, Armenians, Sephardi Jews, Germans, and British.
+Students will learn about empire, economics, and identity on a small island that has been home to many different linguistic, religious, and political communities, namely Malays, Chinese, Baba Nyonya, Indians, Jawi Peranakan, Acehnese, Armenians, Sephardi Jews, Germans, and British.